 Climate Change and Amazon initiatives

-Jeff Bezos indicated his commitments towards taking strong action to mitigate the impact of Climate Change.
+Jeff Bezos indicated his commitment towards taking strong action to mitigate the impact of Climate Change.
 As per him, if there are still people who do not recognize the impact of climate change – “These people are not being reasonable, this is a big problem”.

 As part of the action plan, his e-commerce company has recently announced ‘The Climate Pledge’, which is a commitment to reach the goals of the Paris Agreement 10 years in advance.
 Amazon plans to have 10,000 electric vehicles on the road by 2022 and 100,000 vehicles on the road by 2030 – thereby reducing carbon emission.
-Amazon plans to make large scale investments in sources of renewable energy like wind and solar.
+Amazon plans to make large-scale investments in sources of renewable energy like wind and solar.